Upplication/node-dafuq/README.md

 ## Considerations

 ### Directory Structure
-On init, dafuq searches for all the files named like an http method (with extension) and creates a route for that method at the path of the file.
+On init, dafuq searches for all the files named like an http method (with extension) and creates a route for that HTTP method at the path of the file.
-Then, any request that reaches the server and matches one of the directories and method will trigger an execution of the file and return its output.
+Then, any request that reaches the server that matches one of the directories and method will trigger an execution of the file and return its output.

 ### Command arguments/parameters
 Dafuq translates any parameter on the request to command line flags with double dash `--`.
-The request fields searched for parmeters and its override order is as follows (upper means it will prevail in case of name clashing):
+The request fields parsed as parmeters and its override order is as follows (upper means it will prevail in case of name clashing):
 * Multipart files
 * Multipart form fields
 * Body fields: Can be URL encoded or JSON.
-Multilevel object structures will be flattened full path key
+Nested object structures will be flattened to a plain key-value object.
-* URL params: (parts of the url that start with `:`)
+* URL params: (directories that start with `:`)
 * Query Params
 * Headers: (the ones starting with `X-Arg-`)